gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 databases.

 Below there is an example of a bad unit test.
-The second test depends on the first one and it will fail if the first test does not run before or fails.
+The second test depends on the first one and it will fail if the first test did not run before or failed.
 Not only this eradicates the possibility to distribute the tests but also developers will have a hard time to figure out the root cause of the potential error.
 Did the second test fail because of itself or because of the test before?